Jean Ambroise Baston de Lariboisière: Napoleonic Wars

 Baston de Lariboisière commanded the artillery of the French IV Corps for the 1805 campaign of the War of the Third Coalition.
 He directed the investment of Ulm prior to its capitulation, and contributed to the success of Austerlitz.
 There he commanded the artillery attached to Soult corps.
 By firing on the ice of the lakes over which the Russian columns were retreating, Baston de Lariboisière's artillery fire converted a Russian retreat into a full-scale rout: in the bombardment, French artillery pounded the soldiers and broke the ice.
 The men drowned in the cold ponds, dozens of Russian artillery pieces going down along with them.

 In the Battle of Jena-Auerstadt, Baston de Lariboisière successfully repelled several infantry charges with artillery fire.
-Subsequently, Napoleon raised him to major general, and appointed him to command the artillery of the Imperial Guard at Battle of Eylau, in February 1807.
-Baston de Lariboisière remained throughout the day-long battle with a battery of 40 guns at the French center.
+Subsequently, Napoleon raised him to major general and appointed him to command the Imperial Guard Artillery at the Battle of Eylau, in February 1807.
+Baston de Lariboisière remained throughout the day-long battle with a battery of 40 guns at the French centre.
 After the campaigns of 1806, Baston de Lariboisière briefly served as governor of Hanover.
-He later replaced General Nicolas-Marie Songis des Courbons prior to the engagements in northeastern Prussia in 1807.
+He later replaced General Nicolas-Marie Songis des Courbons before the engagements in northeastern Prussia in 1807.
 At the Battle of Danzig, although wounded by a sniper's bullet, he continued to direct the siege of the city.
 He directed the Imperial Guard artillery for the battles of Heilsberg and Friedland; after Friedland, Baston de Lariboisière organized the security of the raft on the Niemen river, where Napoleon and Alexander II of Russia conferred on the terms of the Peace of Tilsit.

 In February 1808, General Lariboisière took command of the artillery of the Army of Spain.
 Recalled to the Grand Army in 1809, Napoleon gave the command of the artillery at the Battle of Wagram.
 In 1811 Napoleon raised him to the post of first inspector general of ordnance—weaponry and ammunition.

 Russian campaign, 1812

-In planning the Russian campaign, 1812, Lariboisière immediately foresaw difficulties in transporting the requisite amount of artillery and ammunition the vast distance from the Nieman river into Russia.
+In planning the Russian campaign, in 1812, Lariboisière immediately foresaw difficulties in transporting the requisite amount of artillery and ammunition the vast distance from the Nieman River into Russia.
 The army left Prussia with over 1100 artillery pieces of various kinds and sizes.
-Despite heavy rain, the French arrived in Vilnius; despite the mud, the artillery was established prior to the battle and contributed with successful targeted fire.
+Despite heavy rain, the French arrived in Vilnius; despite the mud, the artillery was established before the battle and contributed to successful targeted fire.

 On the evening before the Battle of Borodino, Baston de Lariboisière scouted the Russian positions to determine the means of bombarding the redoubts that the Russians had established on their left.
 During the night, he strategically placed the French artillery park; at daybreak, the artillery bombarded the Russian positions, firing over 70,000 rounds.
 One of Lariboisière's sons (Ferdinand), was fatally wounded in a charge on the Russian lines at Borodino.
 Grief-stricken and exhausted with fatigue, the general fell sick in Vilnius and died in Königsberg on 21 December 1812.